dr-jgsmith/flask-nlp-api/README.md

 ```

-We use Spacy a lot for training models and fast text processing.
+We use Spacy a lot for training models and text processing.

 ```